-Going over what comes in the package, please pause the video if you need to.
-Items highlighted in orange or gold are new or redesigned while the rest remains the same over last years model.
-We have new earfins and eartips, Jaybird dubs this Secure Fit… and there’s a new method of shortening the wires behind your neck, called Speed Fit.
+Going over what comes in the package, items highlighted in orange or gold in the picture above are new or redesigned, while the rest remains the same over last years model.
+We have new earfins and eartips, Jaybird dubs them “Secure Fit”, and there’s a new method of shortening the wires behind your neck, called “Speed Fit”.

-Moving on, Jaybird retains its water resistance, simply spraying, actually drenching the hell out of these things, Jaybird has been holding up perfectly fine.
+Moving on, Jaybird retains its water resistance.
+Simply spraying – actually drenching the hell out of these things – Jaybird has been holding up perfectly fine.
 I’ve never had an issue with Jaybird products over the last several years and specifically with the Freedom 2’s, I can attest mine are still working.

 As a side note, you can wear the clip while you’re working out or running, I prefer wearing it with the over-the ear method as the wires stays in place.
 If you’re wearing this the traditional under-ear method, be sure to use the clip to attach to your shirt.
-The battery attachment is very light weight and you don’t feel it weighing you down if worn, but, it will cause the wire to sway a bit more than not having it on.
+The battery attachment is very light weight and you don’t feel it weighing you down if worn, but it will cause the wire to sway a bit more than not having it on.
 Keeping the wire stationary helps a lot.

-As for phone calls, voice sounded great during quiet environments, these earphones still pick up wind noise, surrounding background noise and wind when moving/running/biking, etc.
+As for phone calls, voice sounded great during quiet environments.
+These earphones still pick up wind noise, surrounding background noise and wind when moving, running, biking, etc.

 Getting into audio quality, Jaybird does offer one of the best audio experiences for a pair of sport earphones.
-From the factory, they’re on a flat audio setting, but using the Jaybird My Sound App, you can get them to sound the way you want.
-Using the equalizer, get bassy beat headphones like performance, or if you prefer bright mids, crisp highs for vocals, maybe rock music, you can achieve that too.
+From the factory, they’re on a flat audio setting, but using the Jaybird “My Sound” App, you can get them to sound exactly the way you want.
+Using the equalizer, get bassy beat headphone-like performance, or if you prefer bright mids, crisp highs for vocals – maybe rock music – you can achieve that too.
 It’s very intuitive and very easy for any average consumer to use.
-Because of how easy these are to tune, these are the most versatile earphones for all genre’s of music, and that’s not a blanket statement, that’s not me trying to make a general statement, these truly are capable of customizing to your personal preference.
-FOr some reason if you choose not too, there’s presets built into the app as well from Brand Ambassadors of Jaybird.
+Because of how easy these are to tune, they are the most versatile earphones for all genres of music.
+And that’s not a blanket statement, that’s not me trying to make a general statement, these truly are capable of customizing to your personal preference.
+For some reason if you choose not too, there are presets built into the app, as well from Brand Ambassadors of Jaybird.
 Once you like a setting, even your own, the settings are saved into the Freedom 2’s.
-Even if you didn’t have the app later, let’s say you pair it to a smart watch, your audio signature stays on the earbuds, stored on there for your listening experience.
-Pretty high-tech.
-Overall the audio signature is loud, it’s not distorting, overall, they sound amazing.
+Even if you didn’t have the app later, let’s say you pair it to a smart watch, your audio signature stays with the earbuds, stored there for your listening experience – pretty high-tech.
+Overall the audio signature is loud, it’s not distorted, and overall, they sound amazing.